Willie Hector

-Willie Hector, Jr. (born December 23, 1939) is an American former professional football offensive guard who played one season with the Los Angeles Rams of the National Football League (NFL).
-He was drafted by the Rams in the fifth round of the 1961 NFL draft.
+Willie Hector, Jr. (born December 23, 1939) is an American former professional football player who was an offensive guard for one season with the Los Angeles Rams of the National Football League (NFL).
+He was selected by the Rams in the fifth round of the 1961 NFL draft.
 He was also drafted by the San Diego Chargers of the American Football League (AFL) in the tenth round of the 1961 AFL draft.
-Hector played college football at Pacific.
+Hector played college football for the Pacific Tigers.
 He was also a member of the Calgary Stampeders of the Canadian Football League (CFL).

 Early life

 Hector played high school football at Tamalpais High School in Mill Valley, California and earned all-Northern California honors in 1956.

 College career

 Hector participated in football and track for the Pacific Tigers of the University of the Pacific.
 He competed in numerous track events for the Tigers, including the hurdles, high jump, long jump and 100-yard dash.
 He was named Pacific's Outstanding Track Athlete as a senior in 1961.
 Hector was inducted into the Pacific Athletics Hall of Fame as part of the 2001-02 class.